2731557667/test2/scraper/contents/Academics/Arts.php.md

 <h2> ARTS CLUB </h2>
-<p>UCEK arts club is one of the biggest cultural extravaganza club of University college of Engineering, one which encompasses music, dance and fine arts &amp; craft, encasing them in a dynamic dosage of fun and entertainment.
+<p>API arts club is one of the biggest cultural extravaganza club of ¦°¦Ï¦Ë¦Ô¦Ó¦Å¦Ö¦Í¦Å?¦Ï ¦¡¦È¦Ç¦Í?¦Í ¦ª¦Á¦É¦Í¦Ï¦Ó¦Ï¦Ì?¦Á?, one which encompasses music, dance and fine arts &amp; craft, encasing them in a dynamic dosage of fun and entertainment.
 Three clubs comes under the Arts club </p>
 <br/>
 <h2>1.
 Dance Club </h2>
 <p>The word dance itself alludes rhythm and the artistic flow of beats.
 It is a performing art, a creative portal, and an ever-evolving form of expression.
 Dance club aimed to promote the culture of dance among the students.
 It gives dance lovers an opportunity to prove their talent and is a great platform for their artistic skills.
 Its not only for people who want to become a professional dancer, but also those who want to meet people of all ages with common interests.</p>